paulaamaya/ds-a/docs/sorting.md

 ## Merge Sort
 **Runtime:** $\mathcal{O}(n \log n)$

-**Description:**  Merger sort is a recursive sorting algorithm.
+**Description:**  Merge sort is a recursive sorting algorithm.
 Each half of the array is sorted independently, then the two sorted sub-arrays are merged into the original array in the correct order.